dx-games-1339/ironbound/docs_v30.md

 **Survival characteristics**

 - **Regeneration** — determines how effectively the character recovers from wounds over time.
-Influences the rate at which wound charges accumulate each turn and how quickly bandaged wounds heal.
+Influences the rate at which wound charges accumulate or deplete each turn.
 - **Movement speed** — determines how quickly the character travels.
 Used to calculate the number of turns required to move between zones inside a POI and to travel between locations on the global map.
 A character's effective movement speed can be reduced by wound effects (e.g. leg wounds).
 When a character's movement speed is reduced to zero they cannot move independently.
 - **Carrying capacity** — each character has a base carrying capacity ranging between 5 and 10 units for human-like characters.
 This is the character's intrinsic capacity before any backpack bonus is applied.
 Total effective capacity is higher when a backpack is equipped.
 See Section 5.3.4 for the full carrying capacity system.